 - if you have blood pressure problems in pregnancy and start experiencing headaches, nausea, vomiting, flashes of bright light or a dull upper abdominal ache.

 When you call the Birthing Suite, you will be asked information about your due date, blood group, GBS status (if known) and who your treating Obstetrician is.
 If you have any significant issues in pregnancy, it is always helpful to let the Birthing Suite know.
-Please remember to bring any documentation provided about your pregnancy (hand held record or printed antenatal history from Rooms)
+Please remember to bring any documentation provided about your pregnancy.

 You may be asked to present to the Birthing Suite for an assessment on Level 4.
 You will be greeted by a Midwife who will check your vital signs, perform a CTG (a tracing of your baby's heart rhythm) and a basic abdominal examination if you are contracting. the Midwife will then contact your Obstetrician for further advice and/or assessment.

 If you are in labour, you will be transferred to a birthing room.
 If you have a birth plan, please bring this along with you.

 Some women will need continuous monitoring of the baby's heart beat (CTG) but if you are low risk, we encourage you to mobilise if you are comfortable to do so.
 You may choose to have a warm bath if safe to do so.
 Various pain relief options are available and your Obstetrician will discuss these with you.

 Whilst in labour, you will be looked after by a Midwife.
 Your Obstetrician will perform regular assessments and prepare you for birthing.
 It may be necessary to have Paediatric staff available during the birth if you have an assisted delivery or if there are any concerns about your baby's health.